abertowy/devops_examples/01_devops/30_pmi.md

 **Answer:**
 On my previous project we worked together with team A most of the time.
 Due to my proactive position and direct involvement in improving the build processes affecting Team C, I was able to establish good communication with the members of this team.

-This has led to a gradual expansion of the scope of our tasks and, consequently, an increase in the qualifications and , later, a size our team.
-This also led to improved interaction with Team A and the customer in general, as well as increased customer trust in our team.
+This led to a gradual growth of the scope of our tasks and, consequently, extended our expertise and, as follows, a size of our team.
+This improved our reputation as a problem solver within internal customer's teams.

 This project taught me the importance of proactive planning, flexibility in the face of unforeseen challenges, and the value of maintaining strong professional relationships.